 Stand and press your thumbs into your back over your kidneys (the soft spots below your rib cage and pelvis).
 Bring your fingers around towards your belly button.
 Exhale, then squeeze (not pinch) your fingers and thumbs together.
-Now, breathe in against the pressure, forcing the thumbs and fingers apart as you fill and expand your lower, belly, back and sides.
+Now, breathe in against the pressure, forcing the thumbs and fingers apart as you fill and expand your lower, belly, back, and sides.
 Release your finger pressure and passively exhale.

 Repeat the exercise, this time counting slowly to 4 on the inhale.
 Then very, very slowly exhale, holding back the breath and counting to 8 while making sure you do not tense your belly.
-This is often called The 1 Minute Miracle Relaxer but I originally called it The Optimal Squeeze and Breathe.
-Here it is in video format
+This is often called The 1 Minute Miracle Relaxer, but I originally called it The Optimal Squeeze and Breathe.

 The Ultimate Strategy for Steady Calm & Happiness

 The best approach is to manage the immediate anxiety and change your breathing patterns so that you automatically stay calm and avoid becoming over-anxious in the first place.
 "Courage under fire" might be one way of looking at it, but it is really more about grounding, relaxing, and feeling safe and calm inside one's self.
-This is where our training programs really shine because they make the breathing stable to where you do not have to pay attention too it.
+This is where our training programs really shine because they make breathing stable to where you do not have to pay attention to it.

 Along with breathing, another tool for handling any episode of emotional stress is to simply focus one's attention on the feelings that arise, feeling them deeply and allowing them to flow.
-Well-grounded, natural breathing allows us to feel our feelings, relax, release stress and address anxiety more rationally.
-Our Self Help Training Program guides you around this.
+Well-grounded, natural breathing allows us to feel our feelings, relax, release stress, and address anxiety more rationally.
+Our Self-Help Training Program guides you around this.

-Breathing well most often requires doing the same but still proper thing consistently until it becomes habit.
+Breathing well most often requires doing the same but still proper thing consistently until it becomes a habit.
 Some pay too much attention to their breathing, some too little.
 Many have forgotten or never known what grounded, balanced and centered breathing feels like.
-Just like tasting a cherimoya or chocolate are necessary to truly know the flavors, reading about balanced breathing will never impart the knowledge or the proper feeling.
+Just like tasting cherimoya or chocolate is necessary to truly know the flavors, reading about balanced breathing will never impart the knowledge or the proper feeling.

 The way we breathe either improves or worsens every aspect of life.
-My recommendation for managing anxiety, blood pressure, phobias, addictions, asthma, anger and pain and cultivating calming and relaxation is my Deepest Calm TM Program.
+My recommendation for managing anxiety, blood pressure, phobias, addictions, asthma, anger, and pain and cultivating calming and relaxation is my Deepest Calm Program.